copernicus-mogley/zkav.club/README.md

 ### Opportunities

-Zk Av Club runs on small networks of people who help recordings survive past the event: archivists, storytellers, scribes, editors, workshop facilitators, and more.
+Zk Av Club runs on small networks of people who help recordings survive beyond the event: archivists, storytellers, scribes, editors, workshop facilitators, and more.

-Right now we’re recruiting two coordinators to help run the archive.
+Right now we’re recruiting two coordinators to run the archive.

 [Explore all opportunities](/opportunities/)